learnbymakingwales/learnbymakingwales.github.io/en/updates/_posts/2022-11-25-week-seven.md

 ## Session two

-Day 2 introduced a [design challenge](https://learnbymaking.wales/en/the-labs/session/two.html).
+[Day 2](https://learnbymaking.wales/en/the-labs/session/two.html) introduced a [design challenge](https://learnbymaking.wales/en/resource/design-challenge.html).
 The aim was to expose participants to a core set of user-centred design techniques so they start to feel them in their bones.
-The [challenge that we designed](https://learnbymaking.wales/en/resource/design-challenge.html) focused around a food truck vendor at the Green Man festival.
+The theme was running a profitable food truck at music festival.

 ### User needs